 Dilution in net tangible book value per share of common stock to new investors represents the difference between the amount per share paid by purchasers in this offering and the as adjusted net tangible book value per share of common stock immediately after completion of this offering.
-After giving effect to our sale of 2,000,000 shares of common stock in this offering at the assumed initial public offering price of \$7.50 per share, which is the midpoint of the range set forth on the cover page of this prospectus, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of September 30, 2016 would have been \$18.1 million, or \$1.93 per share.
-This represents an immediate increase in net tangible book value of \$1.25 per share to existing stockholders and an immediate dilution of \$5.57 per share to new investors purchasing shares of our common stock in this offering, as illustrated in the following table:
+After giving effect to our sale of 2,400,000 shares of common stock in this offering at the initial public offering price of \$7.00 per share, which is the, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of September 30, 2016 would have been \$19.7 million, or \$2.02 per share.
+This represents an immediate increase in net tangible book value of \$1.34 per share to existing stockholders and an immediate dilution of \$4.98 per share to new investors purchasing shares of our common stock in this offering, as illustrated in the following table:

-Assumed initial public offering price per share \$ 7.50 Net tangible book value per share as of September 30, 2016 \$ 0.68 Increase in net tangible book value per share attributable to new investors \$ 1.25 Adjusted net tangible book value per share as of September 30, 2016, after giving effect to the offering \$ 1.93 Dilution per share to new investors in the offering \$ 5.57
+Initial public offering price per share \$ 7.00 Net tangible book value per share as of September 30, 2016 \$ 0.68 Increase in net tangible book value per share attributable to new investors \$ 1.34 Adjusted net tangible book value per share as of September 30, 2016, after giving e effect to the offering \$ 2.02 Dilution per share to new investors in the offering \$ 4.98

-If the underwriters exercise their option to purchase additional shares in full, the pro forma as adjusted net tangible book value per share after giving effect to the offering would be \$2.08 per share.
-This represents an increase in pro forma as adjusted net tangible book value of \$1.40 per share to existing stockholders and dilution in pro forma as adjusted net tangible book value of \$5.42 per share to investors purchasing shares in this offering.
+If the underwriters exercise their option to purchase 360,000 additional shares in full, the pro forma as adjusted net tangible book value per share after giving effect to the offering would be \$2.18 per share.
+This represents an increase in pro forma as adjusted net tangible book value of \$1.50 per share to existing stockholders and dilution in pro forma as adjusted net tangible book value of \$4.82 per share to investors purchasing shares in this offering.